stephanjusypiw/sassbootswatch/readme.md

     **************

-23. I am assuming that you have created a HomeStead Virtual machine and configured the necessary files to that you can view your application via a browser.
+23. I am assuming that you have created a HomeStead Virtual Machine and configured the necessary files so that you can view your application's home using directory using a browser.

-     Let's replace the default welcome.blade.php file with the code below to incorporate **bootstrap** and **bootswatch**.
+     Let's replace the default **welcome.blade.php** file with the code below to see **bootstrap** and **bootswatch** working.
+(It won't work at this stage, but we will get there soon)

     ```